RootCellar/PixelEngine/Text/IDEAS.md

 #### Physics engine

 - More of an interesting concept that could make for some interesting games
   - Possibly vehicles, with horsepower.
-Apply work of engines properly into kinetic energy and solve for more realistic velocity
+Apply work of engines properly into kinetic energy and solve for more realistic velocity (even braking force could be realistic)
   - gravity, make games with planets to curve projectiles and players
+  - vehicles with mass might actually have interesting collisions (collision code would have to be improved though)

 #### Data dumping